Public Health Face Mask Requirements Direction (No. 6)

 Further to this declaration, l, Dr John Gerrard, Chief Health Officer, reasonably believe it is necessary to give the following direction pursuant to the powers under s 362B of the Public Health Act 2005 to assist in containing, or to respond to, the spread of COVID-19 within the community.

 This direction applies to require people in any part of Queensland to a wear face mask in particular circumstances.
-This direction operates in conjunction with and does not override the Mandatory Face Masks Direction (No.3) or its successor.
+This direction operates in conjunction with and does not override the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction (No.5) or its successor.

-This Public Health Direction may be referred to as the Public Health Face Mask Requirements Direction (No.5).
+This Public Health Direction may be referred to as the Public Health Face Mask Requirements Direction (No.6).

-This Public Health Direction revokes the Public Health Face Mask Requirements Direction (No.4) made on 2 January 2022, from 6pm AEST 4 March 2022.
+This Public Health Direction revokes the Public Health Face Mask Requirements Direction (No.5) made on 4 March 2022, from 12.01am AEST 21 September 2022.

 Commencement and application

-To the extent of any inconsistency between this Direction and another public health direction made under section 362B of the Public Health Act 2005, other than the Mandatory Face Masks Direction (No.3) or its successor, the Isolation for Diagnosed Cases of COVID-19 and Management of Close Contacts Direction (No. 5) or its successor, or Workers in a healthcare setting (COVID-19 Vaccination Requirements) Direction (No. 3) or its successor, this Direction prevails.
+To the extent of any inconsistency between this Direction and another public health direction made under section 362B of the Public Health Act 2005, other than the Management of Diagnosed Cases of COVID-19 and Close Contacts Direction (No. 5) or its successors, this Direction prevails.